Kaihchen1230/JobFirst/document/persona.md

 ## Basic information
 1. Name: xiyan Liu
 2. Age:32
-3. Job: Popeye��s cashier at Flushing, her salary is 15$/hour.
+3. Job: Popeye's cashier at Flushing, her salary is 15$/hour.
 Totally 525 $ per week.
 4. Live in Brooklyn
 5. Single
 6. Family: live with parents and cousin in a public department.
 All of them came to America at 2016.